-The photograph atop this entry features a Northern mockingbird alighting on the branches of a shrub known as a Continus Coggygria (Smokey Bush) which has been growing in my urban garden for a number of years.
+The photograph atop this entry features a Northern mockingbird alighting on the branches of a shrub known as a Continus Coggygria (Smokey Bush) which has been growing in my rooftop garden for a number of years.
 I took the image when the lovely creature stopped by to spend a good deal of time with me this past Friday evening.

 As you may recall, dear reader, I recently published an entry (here on Blogger) about another visit from this special creature (on Thursday, April 6th), where I included poems (by Mary Oliver) re the Northern mockingbird.